Retiree Benefits Information

 Frequently Asked Questions about Retirement

-I am retired from SU.
+I am retired from Syracuse University.
 How do I update my address or other information in your records?

-Please contact the HR Service Center to update your mailing address, so you are sure to receive important tax forms and other mailings.
+Please contact HR Shared Services to update your mailing address, so you are sure to receive important tax forms and other mailings.

 If you are enrolled in the retiree medical plan, please contact the retiree billing administrator, Lifetime Benefit Solutions, toll-free at 800.493.0318 (TTY: 800.662.1220) with any address updates.
 If you left your retirement account open at TIAA, you should contact them also at 855.842.2873.
 Review the contact list for other benefit administrators.